csskill/NotLaravel/README.md

 # FRAMEWORK README

+NOTE: This readme is currently not up-to-date and will be rewritten in the near future

 Full detailed overview and explanation of the framework.
 It is custom built with heavy inspiration from the Laravel framework and follow a lot of the same conventions as Laravel.